sinjoysaha/sales-analysis/README.md

 ## About the Project

-In this [`Sales Analysis`](https://sinjoysaha.github.io/sales-analysis/) Jupyter notebook, we perform the following tasks and answer the following real-world business questions to draw insights from the huge Sales dataset.
+In this [`Sales Analysis`](https://sinjoysaha.github.io/sales-analysis/) Jupyter notebook, we perform Exploratory Data Analysis of the huge Sales data by following the  tasks mentioned below.
+We try to answer the following set of real-world business questions to draw insights from this huge Sales dataset.

 [![Project Image](docs/images/sales-analysis-projectimage.png)](https://sinjoysaha.github.io/sales-analysis/)